BrunoCroso/BrunoCroso/README.md

 -->

 - 🌱 Currently studying a Bachelor's Degree in Statistics at the University of São Paulo
-- 🔬 Academically researching the improvement of Fake News detection models
+- 🔬 Researcher in NLP and Graph Neural Networks models
 - 📫 You can reach me at croso.bruno@gmail.com
 - 😄 Pronouns: he/him/his